 Planning

-Planning may be broken down into categories including capital expenses, T&E and workforce and indirect and operational expenses.
+Planning may be broken down into categories that include capital expenses, T&E, workforce, and indirect and operational expenses.

 -